News

 Unraveling the mysteries of early brain development

-In a study led by researchers from Michigan State University’s Institute for Quantitative Health Science and Engineering, scientists have made strides in understanding the complexities of brain development in infants and young children.
+In a study led by researchers from Michigan State University’s Institute for Quantitative Health Science & Engineering, scientists have made strides in understanding the complexities of brain development in infants and young children.
 The study, recently published in Nature Neuroscience, combines data from eight different cohorts to create an extensive dataset on brain development from …

 IQ’s Lisa Parker Honored with Spring 2024 Research Administrator Spotlight Award